Pavement (band): 1998–2000: Terror Twilight and breakup

-2010: First reunion
+2010: First reunion and second hiatus

 On September 15, 2009, Brooklyn Vegan reported that Pavement were scheduled to perform multiple benefit show dates in New York City's Central Park from September 21, 2010.
 Official statements by the band, label, venue and promoter were released on September 17, 2009, confirming the reunion.
 The announcement included one concert in Central Park and the promise of a tour, but said that the reunion may only be a one-off event.
 It said, "Please be advised this tour is not a prelude to additional jaunts and/or a permanent reunion."
 Tickets for the first Central Park concert sold out in two minutes, leading to the announcement of three more shows at the same venue.
-The band later confirmed a world-wide tour which started in Auckland, New Zealand, on March 1 at the Auckland Town Hall, before heading on to Australia then heading to the UK, including the All Tomorrow's Parties festival in Minehead, Somerset (May 14 – 16) and several European shows.
+The band later confirmed a world-wide tour which started in Auckland, New Zealand, on March 1 at the Auckland Town Hall, before heading on to Australia then heading to the UK, including the All Tomorrow's Parties festival in Minehead, Somerset (May 14–16) and several European shows.
 They also performed at the Coachella Valley Music and Arts Festival in April 2010, the Sasquatch! and Primavera Sound Festivals in May, the Toronto Island Concert in June with Broken Social Scene, Band Of Horses, and others, Open'er Festival, Roskilde Festival and Les Ardentes and Pitchfork Music Festival in July.

 The band released a "best-of" compilation album in March 2010, entitled Quarantine the Past: The Best of Pavement.
 On June 24, 2010, Pavement performed at the Bob Hope Theatre in Stockton, their first-ever hometown show.
 Original drummer Gary Young joined the band for an encore, playing three songs from Slanted and Enchanted.
 Young also joined the band during six songs the next night at The Greek Theater in Berkeley.

 In September 2010, Pavement appeared on The Colbert Report and Late Night with Jimmy Fallon.
 After concluding their proper US tour at the Hollywood Bowl on September 30, the band played the following night in Las Vegas at the Palms Casino as a part of the Matador At 21 festival.
 During their set, Scott Kannberg kicked his monitor and smashed his guitar into his amp in frustration of not being able to hear himself while performing.
 NME noted the band had an "icy atmosphere onstage".
 The band honored a further two South American show commitments in November 2010.

 Kannberg joined Malkmus and the Jicks onstage at the El Rey Theater in Los Angeles on March 28, 2014, for an encore performance of the Pavement song "Stereo".
 On October 1 and 2, 2016, Malkmus and the Jicks performed at Spiral Stairs' 50th birthday celebration at the Chapel in San Francisco.
 On the first night, Kannberg joined Malkmus and the Jicks for four songs.
 The following night, Kannberg played three more songs with the group, joined by Gary Young on the final two.